ElektraInitiative/libelektra/doc/todo/ROADMAP.md

 applications should only need to use: kdbGet("/path/to/my/application") ksLookup("/path/to/my/application/dir/key")
+	(and even the strings can be avoided by code generation)

 defaults are hardcoded (for system without /etc)
 	just for information in spec